What Is Underwriting? Understanding The Underwriting Process

 Tip #1: Don’t Apply For Any New Credit Lines During Underwriting

 Any major financial changes and spending can cause problems during the underwriting process.
 New lines of credit or loans can interrupt this process.

 Also, avoid making any purchases that may decrease your assets.
 Once you close on your mortgage, you can move ahead with any planned purchases.

 Tip #2: Respond To Inquiries As Quickly As Possible

-During underwriting, your lender may contact you and request additional financial documents, bank statements or other proof of income or assets.
-Respond to these requests as quickly as you can – your underwriter can’t proceed or approve your loan without them.
+During underwriting, your lender may contact you and request additional financial documents, such as bank statements or other proof of income or assets.
+Respond to these requests as quickly as you can – your underwriter can’t proceed or approve your home loan without them.

 Tip #3: Be Upfront And Honest About Your Finances

-Underwriting simply means that your lender verifies your income, assets, debt and property details in order to issue final loan approval.
+Underwriting simply means that your lender verifies your income, assets, debt, credit and property details to issue final loan approval.
 An underwriter is a financial expert who looks at your finances and assesses whether you are a good candidate for loan approval.

 What Does A Title Company Do?